rzel/jNV/README.md

 - Functional
 	- keyboard accelerators for all ui controls.
 TBD: find out what NV has for the controls
 		- [FIXED] shift tab from note contents should switch to note list.
-		- down arrow from note title should switch to note list
+		- [WONTFIX] down arrow from note title should switch to note list.
+WONTFIX BCOS tab is sufficient for now.
 	- on start, the following is true:
 		- [FIXED] focus is on note name textfield
 		- [FIXED] list has all notes,
-			- [FIXED] first note is selected.
+			- [UNFIXED] first note is selected.
+UNFIXED BCOS found this to be not the best usability.
 		- [FIXED] selected note's contents are shown in text area
 	- on change of text field (enter for now):
 		- [FIXED] list has notes that match,